JamDevCo/collective.vocabularies/README.rst

 collective.vocabularies
 ==============================================================================

-Adds additional vocabularies to your plone site.
+Adds additional vocabularies to your Plone site.

 Vocabularies
 --------------